-379 Marlborough was built in 1880 by Vinal & Dodge, builders, for building contractor George Wheatland, Jr., for speculative sale, one of three contiguous houses (375-377-379 Marlborough) built at the same time and one of twelve contiguous houses (369-371-373-375-377-379-381-383-385-387-389-391 Marlborough) built for George Wheatland in 1879-1881, all twelve of the same design.
-He is shown as the owner of 375-379 Marlborough on the original building permit application for the three houses, dated April 9, 1880 (no architect is indicated).
+379 Marlborough was built in 1880 by Vinal & Dodge, masons, for building contractor George Wheatland, Jr., for speculative sale.
+It was one of three contiguous houses (369-371-373 Marlborough) built at the same time and one of twelve contiguous houses (369-371-373-375-377-379-381-383-385-387-389-391 Marlborough) built for George Wheatland, Jr., in 1879-1881.
+He is shown as the owner of 375-377-379 Marlborough on the original building permit application for the three houses, dated April 9, 1880 (one application for three houses).

 379 Marlborough was not listed in the 1920 Blue Book, and Miss Upham and Miss Vincent appear to have spent the winter at the Hotel Vendôme, where they were enumerated in the US Census, taken in January.
 Oliver Garrison Ricketson, a foundry executive, and his wife, Margaret (Carnegie) Ricketson, lived at 397 Marlborough.
-Susan Upham and Susan Vincent also were enumerated at 379 Marlborough (on an addenda page) as well as at the Hotel Vendôme, indicating that their move to the Vendôme was only very temporary.
+Susan Upham and Susan Vincent also were enumerated at 379 Marlborough (on an addenda page) as well as at the Hotel Vendôme, indicating that their move to the Vendôme was brief.

 Susan Vincent died in 1923.

 During the 1923-1924 winter season, Susan Upham was joined at 379 Marlborough by Miss Marion McGregor Noyes and her niece, Miss Helen McGregor Noyes, the daughter of Edward P. Noyes and Jessie P. (Hill) Noyes.
 In 1920, they had lived at 29 River.
 They had moved to Brookline by the next season.